 If a study abroad stay is on your agenda, there are a few things to keep in mind to ensure that you get the most of the experience.

 As a first step, speak to the International or Study Abroad office at your school to learn more about your university’s partner institutions.
 Talk to the program office for your degree to find out which of the German partner universities is a good fit for your field of study.
 And don’t forget to find out what the application deadlines are at your university.
 If your university doesn’t offer an exchange opportunity that meets your interests, you can always apply for entrance to a German university directly.
-The DAAD Undergraduate Scholarship supports students in Germany through an exchange program as well as so-called “free movers” who head to a German university independently.

 Try and determine what courses you’ll be able to take for credit while in Germany.
 If you don’t speak German, ask your International Office what courses are typically offered in English by your university’s German partner schools.
 It is not unusual for students doing a study abroad to take elective courses while in Germany as this can give you more flexibility and allow you to fill your timeta